-The Audit Committee had primary responsibility for interacting with the Company's independent auditors during the preparation of the audited financial statements for the fiscal year ended September 30, 2021 (the "audited financial statements").
-The Audit Committee currently consists of the following independent Directors: W. Andrew Krusen Jr. (Chairman), R. Greg Eisner, Toby K. Purse and Adam H. Putnam.
+The Audit Committee had primary responsibility for interacting with the Company's independent auditors during the preparation of the audited financial statements for the fiscal year ended September 30, 2022 (the "audited financial statements").
+The Audit Committee currently consists of the following independent Directors: W. Andrew Krusen Jr. (Chairman), R. Greg Eisner (who is not standing for re-election), Toby K. Purse and Adam H. Putnam.

 W. Andrew Krusen Jr. was designated Audit Committee financial expert and was qualified to act in such capacity.
-The Audit Committee prepared the following report on its activities with respect to the Company's audited financial statements for the fiscal year ended September 30, 2021:
+The Audit Committee prepared the following report on its activities with respect to the Company's audited financial statements for the fiscal year ended September 30, 2022:

-- The Audit Committee has reviewed and discussed the audited financial statements with management of the Company. - The Audit Committee has discussed with RSM US LLP, the Company's independent auditors, the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as amended or supplemented and as adopted by the Public Company Accounting Oversight Board ("PCAOB") and the SEC. - The Audit Committee has received from RSM US LLP the written disclosures and the letter required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committee Concerning Independence and has discussed and confirmed with RSM US LLP its independence with respect to Alico. - Based on and relying on the review and discussions described above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2021, for filing with the SEC.
+- The Audit Committee has reviewed and discussed the audited financial statements with management of the Company. - The Audit Committee has discussed with RSM US LLP, the Company's independent auditors, the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as amended or supplemented and as adopted by the Public Company Accounting Oversight Board ("PCAOB") and the SEC. - The Audit Committee has received from RSM US LLP the written disclosures and the letter required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committee Concerning Independence and has discussed and confirmed with RSM US LLP its independence with respect to Alico. - The Audit Committee also reviewed management's report on its assessment of the effectiveness of the Company's internal control over financial reporting and the independent registered public accounting firm's report on management's assessment of and the effectiveness of the Company's internal control over financial reporting. - Based on, and relying on, the review and discussions described above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2022, for filing with the SEC.